j178/leetgo/README.md

 # Leetgo

-Beat leetcode problems in your terminal
+Solve leetcode problems in your terminal

 ---

+** This project is in its early development stage, anything are subtle to change. **

-## Main functions
+## Main features

 - Search and view a problem by id or slug
 - Generate template code and testing code for a problem